Bbold72/face-morph-swap-report/ReadMe.md

 <br>

-# Face Cutting, Blending, Face Swap
+# Face Cutting, Blending, and Face Swap
 Face swap in this project extracts the face from an image and superimposes it on a famous portrait.
 Face swap is performed as follows:

 1. Extract the face by calculating the convex hull of its facial keypoints to create a mask